 Even with the differences named above, the lines between management and leadership are often blurred.
 Certainly the leadership lessons from our recent U.S. election suggest that outdated power structures and playbooks on leadership are giving way to the growing power of followership.
 Indeed, “followers” are now demanding that leaders create meaningful content and improved transparency in their work in order to earn support and trust.

 No matter the nuanced differences between managing and leading, it is clear that no “knowledge worker” today can be effective without continual growth.
-With that in mind, I invite you to be part of The Enrollment Management Association’s upcoming events…attend June’s Erdmann Institute (now in two locations, Maine and North Carolina); join an Admission Leadership Council regional seminar this spring; become part of next year’s cohort in the USC Center for Enrollment Research, Policy, and Practice (CERPP) Leadership in Enrollment Management Certification program; start planning your trip to New Orleans for our 60th Annual Conference this September!
+With that in mind, I invite you to be part of The Enrollment Management Association’s upcoming events…attend the Erdmann Institute; join an Admission Leadership Council regional seminar this spring; become part of our cohort in the USC Center for Enrollment Research, Policy, and Practice (CERPP) Leadership in Enrollment Management certificate program (and check out their new master's program!) ; start planning your trip to San Diego for our 61st Annual Conference this September!

 Over the summer, add one of these books (used by my team in our leadership discussions) to your reading list: Jim Collins’ Good to Great; Patrick Lencioni’s The Five Dysfunctions of a Team; Eric Schmidt and Jonathan Rosenberg’s How Google Works; the wonderful fable How Stella Saved the Farm; and Michael Shaara’s The Killer Angels (which describes leadership issues during The Civil War).